This one-day workshop covers tools for implementing, developing, and assessing the effectiveness of HR Business Partnering

 • OD and HRD Managers supporting the business and HR partners.

 While at Standard Chartered Bank, he was a lead facilitator for their global future leaders programme.
 As a certified Gallup strengths coach he engaged senior managers and high potentials to help them discover their signature themes and align them to business priorities.
-Arnold was instrumental in spearheading the Global Mentoring programme at Standard Chartered and was successfully rolled out to Asia, Africa and the Middle East.
+Arnold was instrumental in spearheading key HR programmes aligned to the Business Excellence framework that led Standard Chartered Bank to achieve the prestigious Asia Human Capital Award for Talent Management.

 His management exposures spanned across industries.
 From the public to the private sector and from global financial institutions to multinational corporations.
 Besides Singapore, he has developed executives from USA, India, Hong Kong, China, Korea, Vietnam, Malaysia and Indonesia.

 Arnold holds an MBA and a BBA with Distinction and he is also a Certified Strengths Coach.
+He also holds an Advanced Certificate in Training and Assessment (ACTA).
 He is currently one of the trainers for HRSINGAPORE's HR Certification Courses.

 • One day